bitrise-io/devcenter/_articles/en/team-management/organizations/members-organizations.md

 * **Group Beta** - they are assigned to _TestApp_ with a **Developer** role.
 Members of this group can run builds, view build logs and view builds.
 * **Group Gamma** - they are assigned to _TestApp_ with a **Tester / QA** role.
 They can only view builds.

+{% include message_box.html type="important" title="Organization groups and roles" content="Please note that Organization groups have no inherent roles at all.
+A group can have multiple different roles on different apps.
+Even if an Organization group is called **Admin**, it doesn't have the **Admin** role on any app by default and you can assign them to apps with other roles, too. "%}

 ## Creating groups for Organizations

 1. Sign in with an account that is an **owner** of the Organization and open its profile page.